-The multifaceted understanding of inequalities, this chapter argues, is necessary to understand the full ramifications of the SDHI on the autistic population in Israel.
-Neglecting this perspective, as unfortunately often done, is not just restraining our abilities to understand how and where they affect and what would be the best strategy to address them so all autistic individuals will benefit from such efforts, but it limits the ability to analyze current discourses on the reasons for inequalities, that are discriminative and unfortunately avoiding crucial aspects of marginalization.
-While the social position of autistic individuals is clearly affected from the disabling context of the Israeli society they live in, their experience especially of those from marginalized communities could not be reduced to this position alone, as the SDHI shapes the reality of different intersected groups in diverse and discriminating manners.
-Reducing the effect of the SDHI must take in consideration the limitations of the current discourse on inequlities and continue to explore the mechanisms that creates it.
-The next chapter delve into one of those mechanisms.
+A multifaceted understanding of inequalities, this chapter argues, is necessary to understand the full ramifications of SDHIs for the autistic population in Israel.
+Neglecting this perspective, as unfortunately is often the case, not only restrains our abilities to understand how and where these inequalities have their effect and what would be the best strategy to address them so that all autistic individuals will benefit from such efforts but also limits our ability to analyze current discourses on the reasons for inequalities that are discriminatory and unfortunately overlook crucial aspects of marginalization.
+While the social position of autistic individuals is clearly affected by the disabling context of the Israeli society they live in, their experiences, especially of those autistic individuals from marginalized communities, cannot be reduced to this position alone, as the SDHIs shape the reality of different intersectional groups in diverse and discriminatory ways.
+Any attempts to reduce the impact of SDHIs must take into consideration the limitations of the current discourse around inequalities and continue to explore the mechanisms that create them.
+In the next chapter, I will delve into one of these mechanisms.